datanav/docs/tutorial-signup.rst

 Sign up
 =======

-In order to use sesam you will need to sign up and request acces to a trial subscription, or existing subscription.
+In order to use sesam you will need to sign up and request access to a trial subscription, or existing subscription.

     #.
 Sign up to Sesam here `Sesam Portal <https://portal.sesam.io/auth/login?redirect=dashboard>`__ .